 In vitro fertilization (IVF) is the most effective, commonly performed and final infertility treatment in the world.
-Still, unless you have actually gone through it, most people don’t actually know what’s involved with the steps involved with this assisted reproductive technology (ART).
+Still, unless you have gone through the IVF process, most people don’t know how IVF is done and the steps involved with this assisted reproductive technology (ART).
 You can consider this your introductory guide.

 First, IVF is a sequence of procedures that involves fertilization of an egg outside a woman’s body in a specialized lab.
 It is often performed after other methods of trying to get pregnant have failed.